tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 1. Spinal cord
 1. Hypothalamus
 1. Amygdala
-1. Orbitofrontal cortex
+1. Frontal cortex, cingulate cortex

-We correspond roughly spinal cord, hypothalamus and amygdala with instinctive layer of Minsky's thinking model.
+We correspond spinal cord, hypothalamus and amygdala with instinctive layer of Minsky's thinking model.
 This mapping is done in the assumption that reflexes, drives and instincts could be placed in instinctive reactions layer responsible for most primitive actions that do not involve conscious reactions or more complex processes like learned reactions or deliberations.
+Cognitions are could be placed in 5 higher layers that corresponds to working memory and all conscious actions in emotional processing/thinking.

 ### Emotions in six thinking levels